Find Affordable College Courses

 Types of Degrees Behavioral Aspects of Health Majors Are Getting

-The following table lists how many behavioral aspects of health graduations there were in 2020-2021 for each degree level.
+The following table lists how many behavioral aspects of health graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads